 Heat your oven to 500F (260C) and remove the plastic bag covering the bread dough about 10 minutes before baking.
 Place a metal baking dish filled with about an inch of near-boiling water on the bottom rack.
 This will create steam which will reduce the amount of your bread's crust from prematurely crisping and inhibiting rising.
 Right before placing your bread in the preheated oven, create a blast of steam: Fill a spray bottle with water and spray the back and sides of the inside of the oven, taking extra care not to spray any glass oven windows or lights that may shatter from the cooler water.
 Immediately after creating this steam, close the oven door for 30 seconds.
 Repeat this steaming step two more times then turn the oven heat down to 450F (232C).
 Bake for until the internal temperature of the dough is 200-210F (93-99C) when measured with an instant-read thermometer.
 This should take about 25 to 30 minutes.
 Rotate the loaf 180 degrees in the oven halfway through the baking duration for even baking.

 This bread is best stored covered in a cool dark place or pre-sliced and stored in a plastic freezer bag in the freezer.
-Makes one loaf of Wild Yeasted Wheat Bread.
+This recipe makes one loaf of Wild Yeasted Wheat Bread.

 Get a price on the Loaf Pan I Recommend at Amazon.